teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 To begin, we will identify what a high-quality assembly looks like.

 When running assembly tools, we want to check the quality of assemblies we produce.
 It is paramount that genome assemblies are high-quality for them to be useful.
 To get a baseline for what is considered a "high-quality" assembly, we will first run a common assembly QC tool - `Busco` - on a published genome similar to the organism we are working with today.

 In your imported files, you should see a `reference_genome.fasta` item.
 This is the published genome we will compare against.

 ### QC with Busco

-`Busco` analysis uses the presence, absence, or fragmentation of key genes in an assembly to determine its quality.
+BUSCO analysis uses the presence, absence, or fragmentation of key genes in an assembly to determine its quality.

-`Busco` genes are specifically selected for each taxonomic clade, and represent a group of genes that each organism in the clade is expected to possess.
+BUSCO genes are specifically selected for each taxonomic clade, and represent a group of genes that each organism in the clade is expected to possess.
 At higher clades, 'housekeeping genes' are the only members, while at more refined taxa such as order or family, lineage-specific genes can also be used.

 We expect the reference genome to have all of these genes.
 When running `Busco`, we expect it to find most (if not all) of these in the assembly.

 Find and select the `Busco` tool in the tools panel using the search bar.
 In this tutorial, we know our organism is within the 'Bacillales' order.

-> <hands-on-title>Running Busco</hands-on-title>
+> <hands-on-title>Run Busco</hands-on-title>
 >
 > 1. {% tool [Busco](toolshed.g2.bx.psu.edu/repos/iuc/busco/busco/5.8.0+galaxy1) %}:
 >    - *"Sequences to analyse"*: `reference_genome.fasta`